On Repeat: Cello, Verticality, Feedback

 . . .

-Very long version of the instructions (about 600 words):
+Very long version of the instructions (roughly 650 words):

-Step 1: This week’s Disquiet Junto project is the second in a sequence intended to encourage and reward asynchronous collaboration.
-This week you’ll be adding music to a pre-existing track, which you will source from last week’s Junto project (disquiet.com/0747).
-Note that you aren’t creating a duet, precisely — you’re creating the second third of what will eventually be a trio.
-What that means is: Leave space for what is yet to come.
+Step 1: This week’s Disquiet Junto project is the third in a sequence that encourages and rewards asynchronous collaboration.
+This week you will be adding music to a pre-existing track, which you will source from the previous week’s Junto project (disquiet.com/0748).
+Note that you are finishing a trio: you’re creating the third part of what two previous musicians began, filling the space between them.
+Please keep this in mind.

-Step 2: The plan is for you to record a short and original piece of music, on any instrumentation of your choice, as a complement to a pre-existing track.
-First, you must select the piece of music to which you will be adding your own music.
-There are tracks by numerous musicians to choose from (over 50 as of last count).
+Step 2: The plan is for you to record an original piece of music, on any instrumentation of your choice, as a complement to a pre-existing track.
+First, however, you must select the piece of music to which you will be adding your own music.
+There are tracks by numerous musicians to choose from, 76 at the time of publishing this post (note: my counting got screwy so the numerical order doesn’t exactly represent the order in which the tracks appeared, but the count is correct).
 There is a full list of them in this read-only spreadsheet:

 https://docs.google.com/spreadsheets/d/1iJtMDvWflHxFgkCYCKiHKCtBuVBdf4b6RoJMLBAKQ-8/edit?gid=0#gid=0

-(Note that it’s possible another track or two will pop up in — and some may disappear from — that playlist and the related discussion on llllllll.co.
+(Note that it’s possible another track or two will pop up, and some may disappear.
 Things are fluid on the internet.)

 To select a track, you can listen through all those and choose one, or simply look around and select, or you can come up with a random approach to sifting through them.